josephrexme/josephrex.me/content/post/2017-06-16-boosting-user-experience-through-prediction.md

 This blog uses [Barba.js][5] and it comes with a prefetch feature.
 There are other great solutions out there.
 You can see from the demo of [trial-js][6] how it monitors mouse interaction.
 [Callum Macrae][7] also wrote a brilliant one called [futurelink][8] that goes with a detailed [blog post and video demos][9].

+Futurelink even does better than prefetching on hover state.
+It studies the mouse navigation to detect the acceleration/decelaration towards a link hence it can start prefetching before the user hovers upon the link.

 With an understanding of [behavioral economics][10], we could predict more behavior change or foresee expected actions in users and take away inconveniences of product usability.

 [1]: https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/